-A tallish twiggy shrub Baekea virgata is grown for the foliage as well as for the masses of white flowers that cover the plant through summer.
-Folaige is a mid to deep green with new growth in spring displaying a bronze colour.
+A tallish twiggy shrub Baeckea virgata is grown for the foliage as well as for the masses of white flowers that cover the plant through summer.
+Foliage is a mid to deep green with new growth in spring displaying a bronze colour.

 Although this is tall plant, it does have a natural weeping habit and mature plants look graceful as the branches droop gently.

-The better the soil and the more moisture, the bigger Baekea virgata will grow. in good conditions a height of 3m + is possible.
+The better the soil and the more moisture, the bigger Baeckea virgata will grow. in good conditions a height of 3m + is possible.

-Baekea virgata seems to having a name change, also seen as Babingtonia bidwillii as well as most recently Sannantha virgata, however we will stick to Baekea until this is cleared up in nurseries.
+Baeckea virgata seems to having a name change, also seen as Babingtonia bidwillii as well as most recently Sannantha virgata, however we will stick to Baeckea until this is cleared up in nurseries.

 In good conditions it can be be judiciously pruned into a small tree of around 4m in height.